 5. Check and Replace Filters

-Laser cutting generates smoke and fumes, which can muck up the machine and affect the air quality.
+Laser cutting generates smoke and fumes that can clog the machine and impact air quality.
 This makes filter maintenance essential.

 - Filter Inspection: Check filters monthly for clogs.